VirtualPatientEngine/AIAgents4Pharma/docs/ops/DevOps.md

 ### To close a PR, reviewers are required to:
 1. Make sure the PR passes the automated tests (if applicable).
 2. Make sure every item mentioned on your checklist in the template is addressed.
-3. If the PR merges develop into main, please make sure to add a prefix (feat:/fix:/chore:) and/or a suffix BREAKING CHANGE (if it's a major release) to your commit message.
+3. Please make sure to add a prefix (feat:/fix:/chore:) and/or a suffix BREAKING CHANGE (if it's a major release) to your commit message.

 ![1](./devops_2.png)<br>
 For instance, the commit message triggers a merge followed by the automated activation of the versioning tool (semantics-release).
 This tool increments the minor version (e.g., 2.1.1 changes to 2.2.0).